-My performance practice encompasses the full range of Gregorian chant: Masses, the Divine Office (in particular the Vespers and Matins with the Schola Cantorum Amsterdam), newly composed liturgies (such as 'Our Lady of Sorrows' and 'Rosary services'), concerts (Gregorian Christmas Concerts, Codex Calixtinus, Hildegard of Bingen), courses, lectures and publications (particularly on Low Countries chant, such as the Oegstgeest Chant Book).
+His performance practice encompasses: Masses, the Divine Office (weekly Sunday Vespers and Matins for all the major celebrations with the Schola Cantorum Amsterdam), newly arranged liturgies (such as 'Our Lady of Sorrows' and 'Rosary services'), concerts (Gregorian Christmas Concerts, Codex Calixtinus, Hildegard of Bingen), courses, lectures and publications (particularly on Dutch manuscripts).

 Orchestration & Arranging